-Summary.
 We investigate the sample size problem when a binomial parameter is to be estimated, but some degree of misclassification is possible.
 The problem is especially challenging when the degree to which misclassification occurs is not exactly known.
-Motivated by a Canadian survey of the prevalence of toxoplasmosis infection in pregnant women, we examine the situation where it is desired that a marginal posterior credible interval for the prevalence of width w has coverage $1 - \alpha$ , using a Bayesian sample size criterion.
-The degree to which the misclassification probabilities are known a priori can have a very large effect on sample size requirements, and in some cases achieving a coverage of $1 - \alpha$ is impossible, even with an infinite sample size.
+Motivated by a Canadian survey of the prevalence of toxoplasmosis infection in pregnant women, we examine the situation where it is desired that a marginal posterior credible interval for the prevalence of width w has coverage $(1 - \alpha)$ , using a Bayesian sample size criterion.
+The degree to which the misclassification probabilities are known a priori can have a very large effect on sample size requirements, and in some cases achieving a coverage of $(1 - \alpha)$ is impossible, even with an infinite sample size.
 Therefore, investigators must carefully evaluate the degree to which misclassification can occur when estimating sample size requirements.

-Keywords: Average coverage criterion; Bayesian estimation; Binomial distribution; Diagnostic test; Misclassification; Prevalence; Sample size
+Key words: Average Coverage Criterion; Bayesian; Binomial distribution, Diagnostic test, Misclassification; Prevalence; Sample size.

-1. Introduction
+1 Introduction

-Sample size determination is one of the most frequent applied statistical problems, and a vast literature is available on the subject.
+Sample size determination is one of the most frequently occurring applied problems, and a vast literature is available on the subject.
 In many sampling situations encountered in practice, however, specific methodology is lacking.
-For example, although standard formulae are available for calculating sample size requirements for binomial parameters, it is less clear how to adjust the sample sizes for misclassification errors.
-Consider the following prototypic example, which motivated the development of our methodology.
+For example, while standard formulae are available for calculating sample size requirements for binomial parameters, it is less clear how to adjust